 - Signature Scene: Julie Andrews singing "Le Jazz Hot!"

-What Do You Mean, It's Not for Kids?: The film is rated PG, and it does star Julie Andrews, and it's a musical, but it's intended for adults.
+- What Do You Mean, It's Not for Kids?: The film is rated PG, and it does star Julie Andrews, and it's a musical, but it's intended for adults.
 (It helps that the movie came out in 1982.
 The PG-13 rating wasn't created until 1984.)
-But it isn't particularly explicit, at least, no worse than primetime TV or any given James Bond film.
-If parents are fine with mobsters, gay romance and Drag Queens, there's nothing to stop them from enjoying it with their pre-teens.
+That said, in terms of vulgarity, it's no worse than primetime TV or any given James Bond film.
+If parents are fine with mobsters, gay romance, Drag Queens, implied sex and a teensy bit of language ("Honey, I'm horny!"), there's nothing to stop them from enjoying it with their pre-teens.